 Features – Salesforce vs. SAP CRM

-Salesforce comes with a Chatter function, wherein users within the organisation can chat with each other and discuss on the go.
+Salesforce comes with a Chatter function, wherein users within the organization can chat with each other and discuss on the go.
 This is a key feature where employees who have shared something on the feed of Salesforce, the same can be liked, shared or commented upon.

-Employees can appreciate and see reports and dashboards on real-time basis.
+Employees can appreciate and see reports and dashboards on a real-time basis.
 They can also give an appreciation badge over Chatter and help motivate others.

 Security – Salesforce vs. SAP CRM